 - on the completeness, adequacy, functionality and reliability of the internal risk measurement systems for determining capital requirements, noting their compliance with regulatory requirements.
-The Committee reviewed the annual report of the Internal Audit and Risk Management functions in order to mitigate the critical issues highlighted;

-- on the completeness, adequacy, functionality and reliability of the Risk Assessment Framework for 2024, examining its methodological aspects.
+The Committee reviewed the annual reports of the Internal Audit and Risk Management functions in order to mitigate the critical issues highlighted; - on the completeness, adequacy, functionality and reliability of the Risk Assessment Framework for 2024, examining its methodological aspects.

-9. Supervisory activities related to the consolidated financial statements and Independent Auditors' activity
+9. Supervisory activities related to the financial statements and Independent Auditors' activity

-With regard to supervisory activities related to the consolidated financial statements, the Management Control Committee recognises:
+With regard to supervisory activities related to the financial statements, the Management Control Committee recognises:

-- having received on March 28, 2025 the Report referring to the consolidated financial statements as of December 31, 2024, pursuant to Article 14 of Italian Legislative Decree No. 39/2010 and Article 10 of European Commission Regulation (EC) No. 537/2014, including the key aspects and the opinion showing that the Report on operations and the Corporate Governance and Ownership Structure Report, limited to the information indicated in Article 123-bis, paragraph 4, of Italian Legislative Decree No. 58/1998, are consistent with the consolidated financial statements prepared in accordance with the law; - having received pursuant to Article 11, of European Commission Regulation (EC) No. 537/2014, the Additional Report for the Internal Control and Audit Committee confirming its independence pursuant to Article 6(2)(a) of European Commission Regulation (EC) 537/2014 and paragraph 17 of International Standard on Auditing (ISA Italia) 260.
+• having received on March 28, 2025 the Report referring to the financial statements as of December 31, 2024, pursuant to Article 14 of Italian Legislative Decree No. 39/2010 and Article 10 of European Commission Regulation (EC) No. 537/2014, including the key aspects and the opinion showing that the Report on operations and the Corporate Governance and Ownership Structure Report, limited to the information indicated in Article 123-bis, paragraph 4, of Italian Legislative Decree having received pursuant to Article 11, of European Commission Regulation (EC) No. 537/2014, the Additional Report for the Internal Control and Audit Committee confirming its independence pursuant to Article 6(2)(a) of European Commission Regulation (EC) 537/2014 and paragraph 17 of International Standard on Auditing (ISA Italia) 260.